sundeo1/hrms/README.md

 # Installation
+1. Create a .env file in the hrms_frontend folder and set the value to the `REACT_APP_API_BASE_URL` variable to point to the url where the backend is running for example `REACT_APP_API_BASE_URL=""http://localhost:8000/api"` if backend is running on localhost

-1. Run the following commands from project root
+2. Run the following commands from project root

 ```
 cd hrms_frontend